OAI13

 Chaired by Dr Martyn Rittman and Jens Vigen

-The UNESCO recommendations on open science agreed in November 2021 see the opportunity to increase participation, accelerate research, and work against misinformation by making science more open.
+The UNESCO Recommendation on open science agreed in November 2021 see the opportunity to increase participation, accelerate research, and work against misinformation by making science more open.
 Similarly, in the US the OSTP memo from August 2022 calls for an open approach to support innovation and make progress in key global challenges such as environmental justice, cancer research, and protecting civil liberties.

 • open scientific knowledge